 When your project’s completed, we’ll publish full peer-reviewed reports and summary reports and will work with you to do this.
 However, we would strongly encourage you to publish in other sources (e.g., open access publications) and keep us informed about it.
 After approximately a year we’ll evaluate how your project has performed and how the research outputs have contributed to academia (e.g., published in peer-reviewed journals), supported practitioners and employers in practice (e.g., through articles and guidance) and how it’s influenced policy, whether at a local or national level.

 Currently, we don’t consider research studentship applications.
 However, as part of the research team, members can involve post-doctoral research assistants or be involved in supervised work that’s part of a larger study and leads to a higher degree e.g., PhD.

-In the meantime, any questions, queries or requests for clarification in relation to this call for proposals should be sent by email to firstname.lastname@example.org.
-Applicants should be aware that while every effort will be made to respond to enquiries in a timely fashion, you should give yourself enough time to receive a response before the call closing date.
+Any questions, queries or requests for clarification in relation to a submitted research proposal should be sent by email to firstname.lastname@example.org.
+Applicants should be aware that while every effort will be made to respond to enquiries in a timely fashion.

 Other ways to get involved